-- It is important to study the criminal justice system because it serves to shape our government and culture, and because all of us are potential victims, witnesses, and taxpaying supporters of our justice system.
-Furthermore, we need to understand the rights afforded to us by our Constitution. - The consensus theory of justice argues that laws reflect the values and beliefs shared by most people in society, whereas the conflict theory of justice maintains that laws are created to protect the interests of the most powerful people in society. - The due process model of criminal justice holds that criminal defendants should be presumed innocent and constitutional rights of the accused should be emphasized over conviction of the guilty.
-Conversely, the crime control model, likened to an assembly line, emphasizes deterring criminal conduct and protecting society; eliminating legal loopholes, swiftly punishing offenders, and granting a high degree of discretion to police and prosecutors.
-Neither of these models, however, completely dominates national or local crime policy. - Discretion is exercised throughout the criminal justice system, because violations of laws vary in their seriousness, and there are not enough human and financial resources to enforce all laws equally.
-Therefore, persons charged with enforcing laws,

-- adjudicating cases, and punishing offenders exercise considerable judgment in terms of deciding whether to take action, which official response is appropriate, and to what extent the community's attitude toward specific types of criminal acts should affect such decisions. - Although the offender's path through the criminal justice process may be viewed as horizontal in nature, there are many points through which an offender can take a vertical pathway out of the system. - The wedding cake model of criminal justice argues that not all criminal cases are viewed or handled in the same manner by either the police or the courts-some are treated with more discretion, while others are subjected to more formal processes.
+- It is important to study the criminal justice system not only because it serves to shape our government and culture, but because all of us are potential victims, witnesses, and taxpaying supporters of our justice system.
+Furthermore, we need to understand the rights afforded to us by our Constitution. - The consensus theory of justice argues that laws reflect the values and beliefs shared by most people in society, whereas the conflict theory of justice maintains that laws are created to protect the interests of the most powerful people in society. - The crime control model, likened to an assembly line, emphasizes deterring criminal conduct and protecting society, eliminating legal loopholes, swiftly punishing persons committing crimes, and granting a high degree of discretion to police and prosecutors.
+Conversely, the due process model, likened to an obstacle course, holds that criminal defendants should be presumed innocent and constitutional rights of the accused should be emphasized over conviction of the guilty.
+Neither of these models, however, completely dominates national or local crime policy. - Discretion is exercised throughout the criminal justice system because violations of laws vary in their seriousness, and there are not enough human and financial resources to enforce all laws equally.
+Therefore, persons charged with enforcing laws, adjudicating cases, and punishing persons who have committed crimes exercise considerable judgment in terms of deciding whether to act, which official response is appropriate, and to what extent the community's attitude toward specific types of criminal acts should affect such decisions. - Although the person experiencing the criminal justice system's path through the criminal justice process may be viewed as horizontal in nature with various stages occurring in a specific sequence, there are many points through which an offender can take a vertical pathway out of the system. - The wedding cake model of criminal justice argues that not all criminal cases are viewed or handled in the same manner by either the police or the courts-some are treated with more discretion, while others are subjected to more formal processes.
 The processing of cases by the criminal justice system is divided into four categories: celebrated cases, serious felonies, lesser felonies, and misdemeanors.
 The type of treatment given to a particular case is determined by factors such as the seriousness of the charge, current policies and political influences, and the defendant's status and resources. - Criminal justice officials must behave ethically.
 People engaged in this field must be of the highest ethical character and treat everyone with dignity and respect.